nmxmxh/simple-todo-app/README.md

 8. Create a default Button components as single source of truth for button functionality.

 Considering the given timeline, I decided to implement a few of these features.
-Mostyle focusing on the codebase structure (technical debt), architecture, style implementation, aesthetics.
+Mostly focusing on the codebase structure (technical debt), architecture, style implementation, aesthetics.

 I will be using the commit history to record my observations and progress through the challenge.